dafny-lang/dafny/docs/_includes/Types.md

 coincidentally use the same name for different purposes cannot be combined by being part of the set of transitive parents for some new trait or class.

+A declaration of  member `C.M` in a class or trait _overrides_ any other declarations of the same name (and signature) in a transitive parent. `C.M` is then called an override; a declaration that does not override anything is called an _original declaration_.

-Static members of a trait may not be redeclared and must be declared with a body.
+Static members of a trait may not be redeclared;
+thus, if there is a body it must be declared in the trait;
+the compiler will require a body, though the verifier will not.

 [^overload]: It is possible to conceive of a mechanism for disambiguating conflicting names, but this would add complexity to the language that does not